kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 ## Summary

 The proposed enhancement adds a new `VolumeSource` to Kubernetes that supports OCI images and/or OCI artifacts.
 This allows users to package files and share them among containers in a pod without including a shell in the image, thereby reducing vulnerabilities and simplifying image creation.

+While OCI images are well-supported by Kubernetes and CRI, extending support to OCI artifacts involves recognizing additional media types, implementing custom lifecycle management, and ensuring appropriate validation and security measures.

 ## Motivation